 Our leaders are passionate, empowered and committed to our mission to make a difference in the lives of patients.

-Kimi joined Sage as CFO in 2013, bringing both financial and operating strength from her senior management experience at Millennium, Biogen and emerging life science companies.
-Prior to joining Sage, Kimi served as the Chief Operating Officer, North America, for Santhera Pharmaceuticals.
-Prior to that, she held the role of Vice President of Finance at Cyberkinetics Neurotechnology Systems.
-Previously, Kimi was the Senior Director of Financial Reporting and Analysis at Millennium Pharmaceuticals and the Senior Manager of External Reporting at Biogen, Inc. She also worked as a business assurance manager at PricewaterhouseCoopers LLP and started her career in chemistry-related positions at various Boston-based companies.
+Kimi Iguchi joined Sage as CFO in 2013, bringing financial and operating strength from her senior management experiences at established, and emerging, life science companies.
+With a background that includes both science and finance, Kimi has carefully crafted a financial strategy that has allowed Sage to remain a nimble, independent, and innovative biopharmaceutical company.
+Prior to joining Sage, Kimi served as Chief Operating Officer, North America, for Santhera Pharmaceuticals, and Vice President of Finance at Cyberkinetics Neurotechnology Systems.
+Previously, Kimi held roles of increasing responsibility at Millennium Pharmaceuticals and Biogen.
+She also worked as a business assurance manager at PricewaterhouseCoopers LLP and began her career in chemistry-related positions at various Boston-based companies.

 Kimi holds a B.A. in chemistry from Drew University and an M.B.A. from Northeastern University.
 She earned her CPA in Massachusetts.

+Heinrich Schlieker leads the pharmaceutical development, quality, manufacturing, and supply chain teams at Sage, and is responsible for ensuring compliant, efficient, and cost-effective production of Sage products.
 Heinrich joined Sage in 2015 as Senior Vice President, Technical Operations.
-Before joining Sage, he served as Vice President, Process Development & Manufacturing at Cubist, Inc., where he was responsible for developing manufacturing processes for new products, all CMC related development and for overseeing external manufacturing partners for clinical stage and commercial products.
-Prior to his 10-year tenure at Cubist, he held various positions in process development and manufacturing support at Hoffman-La Roche in Switzerland, New Jersey and Germany.
+Before joining Sage, Heinrich served as Vice President, Process Development & Manufacturing at Cubist, Inc., where he was responsible for developing manufacturing processes for new products, all CMC-related development, and for overseeing external manufacturing partners for clinical stage and commercial products.
+Prior to his 10-year tenure at Cubist, he held various positions in process development and manufacturing support at Hoffman-La Roche in Switzerland, New Jersey, and Germany.

 Heinrich holds both a chemistry degree and a Ph.D. in biochemical engineering from the Braunschweig University of Technology, Germany.

-Michael currently serves as president and chief executive officer of Medgenics, Inc. Prior to joining Medgenics, he served as president of specialty pharmaceuticals at Shire plc, a global specialty pharmaceutical company he first joined in 2005 as executive vice-president of global therapeutic business units and portfolio management.
+Michael currently serves as Chief Executive Officer of Cerecor, Inc., formerly Aevi Genomic Medicine, Inc., a position he has held since February 2020, when Cerecor acquired Aevi.
+Prior to joining Cerecor, Mr. Cola served as President and Chief Executive Officer of Aevi since 2013.
+Michael has served as president of specialty pharmaceuticals at Shire Plc, a global specialty pharmaceutical company he first joined in 2005 as executive vice-president of global therapeutic business units and portfolio management.
 Previously, Michael also served as a growth capital provider and president of the life sciences group for Safeguard Scientifics, Inc., where he served as chairman and chief executive officer of Clarient, Inc., and chairman of Laureate Pharma, Inc. In addition, Michael has held senior positions in product development and commercialization at AstraMerck and AstraZeneca.

 Michael received a B.A. in biology and physics from Ursinus College and an M.S. in biomedical science from Drexel University.
-He also serves on the board of directors at Vanda Pharmaceuticals Inc. and Pennsylvania BIO, and serves as chairman for the board of governors of the Boys & Girls Clubs of Philadelphia.
+He also serves on the board of directors at Phathom Pharmaceuticals and as chairman for the board of governors of the Boys & Girls Clubs of Philadelphia.

 Geno was most recently President of Intrexon, a leader in synthetic biology, from June 1, 2016 to March 2017.
 As President, Mr. Germano led Intrexon’s management team and commercialization efforts utilizing the Company’s technology platform for biologically-based solutions across a broad range of industries including Health, Consumer, Energy, Environment and Food.